roman-milk/roman-milk.github.io/humiliated.md

  The spectre of having an orgasm before an audience was receding.

  Tracy opened her eyes wide with fear.
 Her husband was here, and he was standing before her!
-Report_Story #2